 The race was very fast and there was never any let up.
 I finally got into a rhythm but I was never comfortable like I tended to be in the 40+ race.
 I was on the limit the entire crit.
 It was all a blur but then at one point when I finally remembered to look up, I saw on the lap card, 4 to go!
 Really?
 My suffering was soon to be over?
 At that point I realized I was going to finish!!!!
 Again, I just held on and got out of the way to avoid crashes in the finish and took 29th.
 We finished in 56 min.
 Much faster than the estimated 75 min.

 It was time to celebrate and we did just that with a great dinner at our favorite place in Burlington, Hen of the Wood and a few beers from The Alchemist (Vermont has some of the best breweries in the nation).
-I was so happy that I decided to go do a race that was outside of my comfort zone.
-I learned so much about what my 44 year old body can still do.
-I finished 23rd on GC and if I had a TT I know I’m capable of I might have had a top 20 in the Cat 2.
-Not bad.
+Happy I decided to go do a race that was outside of my comfort zone, I learned so much about what my 44 year old body can still do.
+Finishing 23rd on GC isn’t bad and if I had the TT I know I’m capable of I might have had a top 20 in the Cat 2.

 I couldn’t have done any of this without my wife, Emma.
 She was there in the feed zones to give me water, helped cook nutritious meals, brought me coffee and warm clothes at the finish line, and drove me back to our rental house so I could recover.
 She also took many photos and videos of the experience so we can remember the race when we are old(er) and grey(er).

 A few other of our favorite places to eat, drink and be merry at this race (Waitsfield, Warren, Burlington):